 - Stock Exchanges the name says it all.
 A "place" to exchange stock! - Toronto Stock Exchange (TSX) lists equities, some convertible debt instruments, income trusts and ETFs - TSX Venture Exchange equities and a few debentures - The TSX Alpha Exchange lists equities, debentures, ETFs and structured products.
-It will also offer trading in TSX and TSX Venture Exchange securities - Montreal Exchange (MX) financial and equity futures and options - Natural Gas Exchange (NGX) provides electronic trading and clearing to the North American natural gas and electricity markets - The Canadian Securities Exchange (CSE) equities of emerging companies - ICE Futures Canada agricultural futures and options
+It will also offer trading in TSX and TSX Venture Exchange securities - Montreal Exchange (MX) financial and equity futures and options - ICE NGX Canada provides electronic trading and clearing to the North American natural gas and electricity markets - The Canadian Securities Exchange (CSE) equities of emerging companies - NEO Exchange provides listing services and facilitates trading in securities listed on the NEO Exchange, TSX and TSX Venture Exchange